reidiens/inspect/README.md

 For example, being able to view song length, author, and album name for an mp3 or the magic number, section headers, and program headers of an ELF file.

 ### Building
-To build, simply use `make`.
+To build, simply run `sudo make`.

-The executable will automatically be placed in `~/.bin`
+The executable will automatically be placed in `/usr/bin`

 ### Usage
 `i <filename>`